TaylorWrightSP/blockchain/README.md

-# Experiment with building a blockchain in Python using Flask
+# Blockchain using Python and Flask
-pip install